jmbowman/anima-character-generator/README.rst

 * You can now remove basic modules from your character
 * Added better defaults for race and gender
 * Added addition gender options
+* Added total to primaries for point spend method 5 found in the GM toolkit

 Planned stuff: